-We model an Internet connection by a single server queue representing its bottleneck node, following [1].
-The buffer is finite with room for K customers (K > 1) including the customer in service.
+We model an Internet connection by a single server queue representing its bottleneck node, following [3].
+The buffer is finite with room for K customers ($K \geq 1$) including the customer in service.
 The incoming traffic at the bottleneck is modeled as two independent Poisson sources: the probe traffic generated by a foreground source with rate γ , and the cross traffic generated by a background source with rate λ .
 This background source can be seen as the superposition of many heterogeneous sources.
-The packets length being variable in the Internet networks, some packets being small such as the acknowledgments of TCP traffic, while others containing data are larger, and service times being more likely proportional to the packets length, we propose to model the service times as i.i.d. random variables with exponential distribution with mean $1/\mu$, further independent of the arrival processes.
+We model the service times as i.i.d. random variables with exponential distribution with mean $1/\mu$, further independent of the arrival processes.
 This assumption represents the variability of the packet sizes.
 We are aware of the strength of this assumption but we assumed it for the tractability it gives to the study of the model.

 Fig. 1.
-The inference model
+The inference model.